The Legend of Tarzan (film): Plot

-Finding documents that will expose Leopold, John and George leave the proof with the Kuba warriors and rescued enslaved people to deliver to Boma.
+Finding documents that will expose Leopold, John and George leave the proof with the Kuba warriors and rescue enslaved people to deliver to Boma.
 They continue on through Mangani territory.
 Confronted by the Mangani, John is forced to fight his foster brother Akut, now the alpha male.
 John loses and is left injured, but he and George are permitted to travel on by Akut.

 Jane and Wasimbu escape the steamship and flee into the jungle.
 Jane sends Wasimbu off to rally the other tribes, knowing that Rom's men will follow her.
 Jane encounters the Mangani, and Rom's men open fire on them.
 John arrives, saving some Mangani, including Akut, and pursues Rom, who takes Jane to Mbonga's tribe to collect the diamonds.
 Years before, Mbonga's son killed John's foster mother Kala.
 Enraged, John killed him to avenge her.
 Mbonga attacks John, who wins the fight but spares the chief.
 George and the Mangani then arrive to stop the fighting, and the two foreigners convince Mbonga that Rom is their common enemy.

 Rom takes Jane and the diamonds to Boma, where the mercenary army approaches shore.
 John and George send a stampede of wildebeest through the town, overrunning Rom's men, as the Kuba warriors arrive by train and free their families.
 John rescues Jane and pursues Rom, who prepares to deliver the diamonds to Frum and the mercenaries.
 George sinks the steamship, while Rom attempts to strangle John with his rosary.

 Using a mating call to summon crocodiles, John breaks free and leaves Rom to be devoured.
 As the vessel's boiler explodes, John escapes.
 Frum and the fleet of mercenaries depart.
 George returns to London and presents the prime minister with an open letter to Leopold exposing the slavery and abuses of the Congolese people.

 One year later, John and Jane have relocated to Africa.
 They celebrate the birth of their son, and John returns to his rightful place among the great apes as Tarzan.